-Most of the Subregion's wetland habitats have been destroyed or converted to other habitat, and much of the remaining habitat has been degraded by poor water quality or other human activities.
-Despite this, some areas of wetland habitat still exist, as shown in Figure 9.
-Three types of wetland can be found in the Subregion including:
+Most of the Subregion's aquatic habitats have been destroyed or converted to other habitat, and much of the remaining habitat has been degraded by poor water quality or other human activities.
+Despite this, some areas of aquatic habitat still exist, as shown in Figure 9.
+Three types of aquatic habitats can be found in the Subregion including:

-- Tidal wetlands: Wetland habitats that are inundated by tides, either seasonally or year-round.
-Marine harbors, a man-made habitat, are also considered tidal wetlands for the purposes of this Subregional Plan. - Freshwater wetlands: Wetlands such as depressional marshes, lakes and ponds.
-For the purposes of this Subregional Plan, freshwater wetlands include man-made habitats such as flood control basins and ponds which may include areas of freshwater wetlands.
-It is important to note that although some spreading grounds and some stormwater Best Management Practices such as detention basins, swales and depressional areas, also provide ecosystem benefits, they belong under a separate category and should not be subject to the same protection criteria - Riverine wetlands: Streambed and wetlands associated with rivers and streams, including upper and lower riverine habitats and dry washes.
-Man-made habitats considered riverine wetlands include concrete-lined channels and soft-bottomed channels.
-Note that "riparian" is sometimes used to mean riverine wetlands.
+- Tidal aquatic habitat: Wetland habitats that are inundated by tides, either seasonally or year-round.
+Marine harbors, a man-made habitat, are also considered tidal aquatic habitat for the purposes of this Subregional Plan. - Freshwater aquatic habitat: Aquatic habitats such as depressional marshes, lakes and ponds.
+For the purposes of this Subregional Plan, freshwater aquatic habitat include man-made habitats such as flood control basins and ponds which may include areas of freshwater aquatic habitats.
+It is important to note that although some spreading grounds and some stormwater Best Management Practices such as detention basins, swales and depressional areas, also provide ecosystem benefits, they belong under a separate category and should not be subject to the same protection criteria. - Riverine aquatic habitats: Streambed and aquatic habitats associated with rivers and streams, including upper and lower riverine habitats.
+Man-made habitats considered riverine aquatic habitats include concrete-lined channels and soft-bottomed channels.
+Note that "riparian" is sometimes used to mean riverine aquatic habitats.

-In addition to wetland habitat, upland habitat is a valuable resource to ecosystems in the Subregion as it serves as a linkage between wetland habitats.
+In addition to aquatic habitat, upland habitat is a valuable resource to ecosystems in the Subregion as it serves as a linkage between aquatic habitats.
 Within the Subregion, these habitats include the Los Angeles Coastal Plain and the Puente Hills.
-A majority of the coastal plain has been urbanized, which inhibits linkage between wetlands.
+A majority of the coastal plain has been urbanized, which inhibits linkage between aquatic habitats.
 The Puente Hills, located in the north eastern portion of the Subregion, are by contrast mostly open space mostly free of development, but impacted by invasive species and water quality issues.
+The Puente Hills provide habitat linkages to the Cleveland National Forest.
 (RWQCB, 2011)

-Figure 9: Existing Wetland Habitat
+Figure 9: Existing Aquatic Habitat